leo27945875/simple_sd_unet/README.md

 ## A simple implementation of the UNet of SD v1.5

+This is a simpler implementation of the UNet of SD than [diffusers](https://github.com/huggingface/diffusers).
+Researchers can test their new ideas on this implementation more quickly and conveniently.

-It can directly load the SD model config and weights in the [diffusers](https://github.com/huggingface/diffusers).
+It can directly load the SD model config and weights in the [diffusers](https://github.com/huggingface/diffusers):

 ```python
 from diffusers import StableDiffusionPipeline